![]() |

 Lindal-with-Marton Parish was created in 1872, due to the rapidly growing population.
 A temporary Iron Church was opened in 1875 in a field opposite the school, where School Terrace now stands.
 St Peter's Church was built to replace the Iron Church, on a site by The Green that had previously been occupied by a barn and a beer house, and was consecrated in 1886.
 The construction of St Peter's Church cost £3,600, funded mainly by the Dukes of Devonshire and Buccleuch, the mining company Harrison Ainslie, and the Barrow Haematite Steel Company.
 The Iron Church continued in use for concerts and socials, until it was blown down during a gale in 1903.
 The first Methodist chapel in the Lindal & Marton area was built in 1866 at Tarn Flatt.
 Due to rapid population expansion and a growth in Methodism locally in the 1860's, an additional Methodist chapel was built in 1871 on the site of an old orchard at Ulverston Road.
 Both chapels seem to have flourished initially, but attendances declined in the 1900's.
 The Marton chapel closed in 1960, and the Lindal chapel closed in 1985.
 Both buildings have since been converted to homes.
 A Christian Meeting House was built on Pit Lane in 1875, but closed after 1945.
 The building was subsequently used as a laundry, then as a store for Marsh's pop, and now accommodates three homes.
 There is a war memorial at the south end of The Green, and a matching war memorial in Marton.
 These were funded by public subscription and are made from Stainton limestone.

-Photo of Hannah and Clara Rice at Low Farm provided by John Reynolds, Winsford.
+accompanied by the following text: Photo of Hannah and Clara Rice at Low Farm provided by John Reynolds, Winsford.
 Photo of Edward Wadham provided by Dave Barlow, Lindal and Marton Primary School.
-Recent HistoryThe total population of Lindal and Marton counted in the 2001 census was 773.
-There have been various small developments and improvements to village amenities over recent years, such as the creation of a new pavement on the west side of Pit Lane linking The Green with School Terrace and the school.
-The Green is no longer used as pasture, and is available for leisure activities.
+Picture of the Lindal Methodist Church provided by Brian Edge.
+Recent historyThe total population of Lindal and Marton counted in the 2001 census was 773.

+Some buildings on the above route have changed their use over the years, for example the houses in Queensberry Court were originally farm buildings belonging to Lindal Low Farm.
 At one time there was a short row of cottages between the Buccleuch Hall and Low Farm, known as John Walkers.
 They can be seen on a 1960s aerial photograph (see above-left).
 These were demolished, and a new house built on the site of what was once the Post Office.
 A number of buildings originally along the south side of the A590 have been demolished.
 The Lindal Liberal Club, also known as Bliss Hall (opposite the Anchor), became redundant and was demolished around the 1950s.
 The front gardens of the houses along the A590 to the east of the Anchor Inn were shortened or removed around 1937-38.
 The Police Station (on the eastern corner of London Road), and a row of buildings (west of London Road) which included several shops were demolished later.
 These are gone by the time of a 1960s aerial photograph, although the road widening had not yet reached the gardens at the end of Church Close (see right).
 Several wind farms have been built in the area to the north and west of Marton, at Harlock Hill and Far Old Park Farm.
 These developments have been somewhat controversial, due to visual and noise impact.
 A further wind farm is proposed at Standish Cote.
-One of the main employers in Lindal and Marton now is the Colony Candle Factory, which has a gift shop and cafe for visitors.
-Other local businesses include Kurly's hair salon, Duerden abattoir, several farms, Brown's Farm Shop, West Cumbria Farmers shop, Lindal Shed Centre, and the village sports clubs and public houses.
-There is no longer a village grocery shop, post office, or newsagents.
-New "history" is being made all the time, so please let us know if you think of anything else of local significance that should be recorded on this page.
-The two aerial photos above are "close-up" sections of larger photos on our Memories page.
+One of the main employers in Lindal and Marton now is the Wax Lyrical candle factory, which has a gift shop and cafe for visitors.
+Other local businesses in recent times have included Kurly's hair salon, Duerden abattoir, several farms, Brown's Farm Shop, West Cumbria Farmers shop, Lindal Shed Centre, corner grocery shop, post office, bowling & cricket clubs, and the pubs.
+The village grocery shop and the Post Office in Lindal both closed around 2000.
+The "Anchor Inn" on Ulverston Road closed in early 2009.
+The last public house in Marton was the "New Inn", which closed in January 2008.

 References